 To help reduce the risk of possible medication problems, the MTM program offers two types of clinical review of your medications:

 - Targeted medication review: at least quarterly, we will review all your prescription medications and contact you, your caregiver, your pharmacist, and/or your doctor if we detect a potential problem.

-- Medication Action Plan (MAP): The action plan has steps you should take to help you get the best results from your medications.
+- Recommended To-Do List (TDL): The list has steps you should take to help you get the best results from your medications.

 - Personal Medication List (PML): The medication list will help you keep track of your medications and how to use them the right way.

 If you take many medications for more than one chronic health condition contact your drug plan to see if you’re eligible for MTM, or for more information, please contact customer service at 888-495-3160.

 For a detailed description of our out-of-network pharmacy rules, check out our Evidence of Coverage.